Discover folk - the CRM for people-powered businesses

 Best for: social listening on LinkedIn

-folk has just launched a brand new free LinkedIn listening tool designed to help you drive sales.
-It's designed to complement folk's CRM to help you streamline your social listening efforts.
+folk has just launched a brand new free LinkedIn listening tool designed to help you drive customer advocacy.
+It's designed to complement folk CRM, making it the perfect solution for teams of 20-50 people looking to streamline their social listening efforts and build meaningful advocate relationships.

 Key features

-• Get notified a lead's LinkedIn activity so you can reach out at the right time,
+- Get notified of a potential advocate's LinkedIn activity so you can reach out at the right time,

-• Get lead updates by email so you don't miss a thing,
+- Get advocate updates by email so you don't miss a thing,

 3. folk X